micromdm/nanomdm/docs/operations-guide.md

 * `-storage file`
 Configures the file storage backend.
 This manages enrollment data in plain filesystem directories and files and has zero dependencies.
 The `-dsn` switch specifies the directory for the database.
-Example `-storage file -dsn /path/to/my/db`
+*Example:* `-storage file -dsn /path/to/my/db`
 * `-storage mysql`
 Configures the MySQL storage backend.
 The `-dsn` switch should be in the [format the SQL driver expects](https://github.com/go-sql-driver/mysql#dsn-data-source-name).
 Be sure to create your tables with the [schema.sql](../storage/mysql/schema.sql) file first.
-Example `-storage mysql -dsn nanomdm:nanomdm/mymdmdb`
+*Example:* `-storage mysql -dsn nanomdm:nanomdm/mymdmdb`

 #### Multiple backends: